-You might be surprised by the things you already have in your database, and those might spark your inspiration, because they are closely related to the things you’re currently working on.
+You might be surprised by the things you already have in your database, and those might spark your inspiration because they are closely related to the things you’re currently working on.

 Number #1 Website for starting your research

-Beside the mainstream search engines, you can include one that includes them all.
+Besides the mainstream search engines, you can include one that includes them all.
 Meet Mr. DuckDuckGo!

 - Collect phase – where you go out there, scour and plunder the web for useful information and pile it up in your reference materials depository.
-Usually you can do this in 15–20 minutes.
+Usually, you can do this in 15–20 minutes.
 I will assume that you will know to recognize the quality content from the garbage that we find out there.
 I don’t want you to read it, just collect it

 - Organize phase – While you were stashing all the goodies, there is surely some garbage that ended up there.
 Weed out the garbage, and focus on the gems.
 Incorporate links into your articles.
-Linking to others, especially bloggers, might increase chances of creating meaningful relationship with another blogger.
+Linking to others, especially bloggers, might increase the chances of creating a meaningful relationship with another blogger.
 Steal some ideas, read carefully what you’ve collected, that way you won’t suffer from lack of inspiration.
-This phase should range anywhere from 20 minutes, up to 90 minutes of reading and incubating the idea.
+This phase should range anywhere from 20 minutes, up to 90 minutes of reading and incubate the idea.